melt-umn/melt-website/silver/concepts/origins/index.md

  - `originOriginInfo(typ, origin, originNotes, newlyConstructed)` contains a link to the node that this node originates from (`origin`), notes (`originNotes`) and the interesting flag (`newlyConstructed`).
 The possible values for `typ` (`OriginInfoType`s) are:
    - `setAtConstructionOIT()` indicating the node was constructed normally.
 The origin link is to the node on which the rule that constructed this node occured.
    - `setAtNewOIT()` indicating the node was constructed in a call to `new` to undecorate something.
 The origin link is to the node that was `new`ed.
    - `setAtForwardingOIT()` indicating the node was forwarded to.
-The origin link is to the node that was forwarded to (see later, this is weird.)
+The origin link is to a copy of this node from which you can find out where it was constructed.
    - `setFromReflectionOIT()` indicating the node is an `AST` created from `reflect`.
 The origin link is to the node that was reflected on.
    - `setFromReificationOIT()` indicating the node was created from an `AST` by `reify`.
 The origin link is to the reflective representation the node was reified from.
  - `originAndRedexOriginInfo(typ, origin, originNotes, redex, redexNotes, newlyConstructed)` contains a link to the node that this node originates from (`origin`), notes on that link (`originNotes`), a link to the node that is the redex of a transformation that moved this node (`redex`), notes on that link (`redexNotes`), and the interesting flag (`newlyConstructed`).
 The only value for `typ` this can have is `setAtAccessOIT()`.